Contact SugarHill Works Telephone SugarHill Works New York City

 After premiering at the 2009 Tribeca Film Festival, P-Star Rising has been on tour, winning awards at festivals around the world.
 The film returns to NYC with a screening at the Tribeca Cinemas Doc Series, and then will air on PBS Independent Lens on February 9th at 10pm.

-We worked with the film's editor, David Abelson, last year, designing a new logo, business cards and website for his business, Sweet Cuts Editorial.
+We worked with the film's editor, David Abelson, last year, designing a his new logo and business cards.
 We had fun coming up with graphic ideas to go with the word play "sweet" + "cuts", and adding texture for a gritty analog style.
 The result was a balance of humor and straightforwardness, a lot like Dave himself.

 P-Star Rising, screening with director and P-Star